42Crunch/api-security-audit-action/README.md

 ### `sarif-report`

-Converts the audit raw JSON format to SARIF and save the results into a specified file.
+Converts the audit raw JSON format to SARIF and save the results into the specified file.
 By default, no report is written.

 ### `audit-timeout`

 Sets the maximum timeout (in seconds) for the audit report.
-Fail if the result isn't ready within that interval.
+The task will fail if the result isn't ready within that interval.
 Default: `600`

 ## Prerequisites

-Create an API token in 42Crunch Platform and copy its value into a [repository secret](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) named `API_TOKEN`.
+Create an API token on the 42Crunch Platform and copy its value into a [repository secret](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) named `API_TOKEN`.

 ## Example usage